$WWh$ anomalous couplings at one loop from a seesaw variant of radiatively-induced neutrino masses: Estimations and discussion

 And for the Dirac phase, we use

 \\

 Neutrino oscillations have led to the conclusion that neutrinos are massive, and yet the absolute scale of neutrino mass remains so far undetermined.
 Cosmological observations have been used to set the upper limit $\sum_jm_{\nu_j}<0.12\,{\rm eV}$, at $95\%{\rm C.L.}$~\cite{eBOSS:2020yzd,Planck:2018vyg}.
 The neutrinoless double beta decay, an elusive process allowed exclusively if neutrinos are Majorana fermions, has never been observed, even though a number of experimental groups have been pursuing it for years.
 The null results have rather translated into upper bounds, lying within $10^{-2}\,{\rm eV}-10^{-1}\,{\rm eV}$, on the so-called ``neutrino effective mass'', $m_{\beta\beta}=\big| \sum_j (U_{\rm PMNS})_{ej}^2\,m_{\nu_j} \big|$, which has been achieved by exploration of various isotopes~\cite{CUORE:2019yfd,GERDA:2020xhi,KamLAND-Zen:2016pfg}.
 Another restriction on neutrino mass, with the advantage of being independent of cosmological assumptions or whether neutrinos are Majorana or Dirac, has been reported in Ref.~\cite{KATRIN:2024cdt}, by the KATRIN Collaboration.
 According to this work, neutrino mass is upper bounded as $m_{\nu_j}\lesssim0.45\,{\rm eV}$.
 Strictly speaking, the masses of the three light neutrinos must differ of each other, which is a requirement of neutrino oscillations~\cite{Pontecorvo:1957cp}.
 Quadratic differences among neutrino masses, $\Delta m_{kj}=m_{\nu_j}^2-m_{\nu_k}^2$, have been measured with remarkable precision, finding that $\Delta m_{21}^2\sim10^{-5}\,{\rm eV}^2$~\cite{Super-Kamiokande:2023jbt} and $|\Delta m_{32}^2|\sim10^{-3}\,{\rm eV}^2$~\cite{KM3NeT:2024ecf,DayaBay:2024hrv,Super-Kamiokande:2023ahc,IceCubeCollaboration:2023wtb,T2K:2023smv,NOvA:2021nfi,MINOS:2020llm,RENO:2018dro,DayaBay:2022orm}, with the sign of the latter yet to be figured out, perhaps by next-generation facilities.
-We have noticed that our estimations do not appreciably vary if we take into account the differences among the masses of light neutrinos, so, in favor of practicality, this set of masses are taken as degenerate: $m_{\nu_j}=m_{\nu_k}$ for any $j,k=1,2,3$.
+Our numerical estimations show that light-neutrino masses produce suppressed contributions to the AC, whereas, on the other hand, the dominant contributions are rather determined by heavy-neutrino mass.
+In this context, the small differences among light-neutrino masses yield negligible quantitative variations.
+So, in favor of practicality, this set of masses are taken as degenerate: $m_{\nu_j}=m_{\nu_k}$ for any $j,k=1,2,3$.
 Moreover, for our estimations, we take the KATRIN result as our reference for the value of light-neutrino masses. \\

 As far as the heavy neutrinos are concerned, just recall that, in accordance with the model considered for the present investigation, the corresponding set of masses is restricted to be quasi-degenerate~\cite{Pilaftsis:1991ug}, so $m_{N_j}=m_N$ for $j=1,2,3$ and where $m_N$ is some reference mass.
 In previous investigations~\cite{Martinez:2022epq,Novales-Sanchez:2023ztg,Novales-Sanchez:2024pso}, by some of the authors of the present work, the $\hat\rho$ parameter has been given the values $0.58$ and $0.65$ for estimations, since such choices produce contributions large enough to enter sensitivity regions of future experimental facilities.
 With this in mind, we use $\hat\rho=0.65$ for the present work.
 According to an study by the CMS Collaboration~\cite{CMS:2018iaf}, this value of the $\hat\rho$ parameter constrains heavy-neutrino masses to be $m_N\gtrsim700\,{\rm GeV}$. \\